tmartin-m/datafun-04-notebooks/01-machine-setup/MACHINE-SETUP.md

 ---

 ## Listen to the Audio Guide
-If you prefer listening while following the steps, try the audio podcast.
+If you prefer listening **while following the written steps below**, try the audio podcast.
 [Download](https://raw.githubusercontent.com/denisecase/pro-analytics-01/main/01-machine-setup/audio/Pro_Python_Setup_and_Workflow_Part1of3_SetUpMachine.mp3) or learn more at [AUDIO.md](./AUDIO.md).

 To play in your browser, [click here](https://denisecase.github.io/pro-analytics-01/01-machine-setup/MACHINE-SETUP.html).